 Disclaimer:

-This content is for educational purposes only and is not intended to provide medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-Never disregard professional medical advice or delay in seeking it because of something you have heard in this content.
+This content is for educational purposes only and is not medical advice.
+It does not replace individualized evaluation, diagnosis, or treatment.
+Always seek the advice of a qualified health provider with questions about a medical condition and never delay care because of educational content.

 EBM - Cognitive Resonance vs Dissonance Tables and Graphics